-Scenario 1 favors land-based wind technologies to meet emission-free targets while Scenario 2 favors a blend of land-based wind and solar.
-By 2040, Scenario 1 builds approximately 45 GW of DEFR generation capacity while Scenario 2 builds 27 GW.
+Scenario 1 favors land-based wind technologies to meet emission-free targets while Scenario 2 favors a blend of land-based wind and solar. -By 2040, Scenario 1 builds approximately 45 GW of DEFR generation capacity while Scenario 2 builds 27 GW.
 For reference, today's New York fossil fleet totals approximately 26 GW.

-The large amount of DEFR capacity in Scenario 1 results from a 35% higher peak load forecast than Scenario 2 despite having a 13% lower annual energy demand in 2040.
-Both scenarios result in significant DEFR capacity by 2035, but it is important to note that the lead time necessary for development, permitting, and construction of DEFR power plants was not evaluated as part of this study and may not be achievable.
+The large amount of DEFR capacity in Scenario 1 results from a 35% higher peakload forecast than Scenario 2 despite having a 13% lower annual energy demand in 2040.
+The operational needs of dispatchable generation on the system will become more demanding as the State progresses towards policy goals.
+The number of dispatchable generator starts/stops, daily ramping, operational range, and other flexibility attributes will increase to meet a more dynamic net-load Both scenarios selectresult in significant DEFR capacity by 2035, but it is is important to note that the lead time necessary for development, permitting, and construction of DEFR technologies power plants was not evaluated as part of this study and may not be achievable.

-Related to demand forecasts, a secondary but significant driver to both the quantity and type of generation selected by the capacity expansion model are capacity reserve margins.
-Wind, solar, and energy storage capacity are modeled using declining capacity value curves related to the amount of each technology added to the system.
-These declining capacity values reflect the limited effectiveness of wind, solar, and storage to meeting the estimated future reserve margin requirements as more of each resource type is added.
-The reduced values necessitate the addition of DEFR technologies to meet these minimum statewide and locational resource requirements because of their relatively high-capacity valuation assumed.
+Related to demand forecasts, a secondary but significant driver to both the quantity and type of generation selected by the capacity expansion model are capacity reserve margins. -Wind, solar, and energy storage capacity are modeled using declining capacity value curves related to the amount of each technology added to the system. -These declining capacity values reflect the limited effectiveness of wind, solar, and storage to meeting the estimated future reserve margin requirements as more of each resource type is added. -The reduced values necessitate the addition of DEFR technologies to meet these minimum statewide and locational resource requirements because of their relatively high-capacity valuation assumed.

-In another scenario, the NYISO analyzed the impact to the resource mix if investments are not made in research, development, and commercialization of dispatchable emission-free resources.
-The exclusion of DEFRs as a new technology option, while enforcing the retirement of fossil generators via the zero-emission by 2040 policy, exhausts the amount of land-based wind built and results in the replacement of 45 GW of DEFR capacity in Scenario 1 with 30 GW of offshore wind and 40 GW of energy storage.
-Note that this capacity replacement estimate is intended to be a directional proxy and may not fully substitute for the attributes provided by either today's fossil fueled fleet or by future DEFRs.
+In another scenario, the NYISO analyzed the impact to the resource mix if investments are not $made \, in \, research, development, and \, commercialization \, of \, dispatchable \, emission \, \text{-} free \, resources \, dispatchable \, \text{-} free \, resources \, dispatchable \, emission \, \text{-} free \, resources \, dispatchable \, emission \, \text{-} free \, resources \, dispatchable \, emission \, \text{-} free \, resources \, dispatchable \, emission \, \text{-} free \, resources \, dispatchable \, \text{-} free \, resources \, dispatchable \, emission \, \text{-} free \, resources \, dispatchable \, emission \, \text{-} free \, resources \, dispatchable \, emission \, \text{-} free \, resources \, dispatchable \, emission \, \text{-} free \, \text{-} free \, resources \, dispatchable \, emission \, \text{-} free \,$ (DEFRs, such as hydrogen, renewable natural gas, nuclear, etc.)...
+The exclusion of DEFRs as a new technology option, while enforcing the retirement of fossil generators via the zero-emission by 2040 policy, exhausts the amount of land-based wind built and results in the replacement of 45 GW of DEFR capacity in Scenario 1 with 30 GW of offshore wind and 40 GW of energy storage. -Note that this capacity replacement estimate is not realistic and should only intended to be considered as a directional proxy, which is and may not afully substitute for the attributes provided by either today's fossil fueled fleet or by future DEFRs.
 Further reliability concerns, such as voltage support and dynamic stability, may require other transmission system reinforcements to maintain reliability in the future grid.

 The load and energy forecasts in the Policy Cases include the impact of electrification from other sectors, such as building and transportation, into the power sector.
 Electrification is one of the largest factors driving rapid increases in peak and annual energy demand, which lead to the need for new generation resources to meet renewable energy and reliability needs.
-While other sectors, such as transportation, currently account for a larger share of greenhouse gas emissions, unmanaged electrification of the sector could lead to higher wholesale electricity system costs and reduced system reliability.
+While other sectors, such as transportation, currently account for a larger share of greenhouse gas emissions. unmanaged electrification of the sector could lead to higher wholesale electricity system costs and reduced system reliability.
 The impacts of electrification on the power system should be monitored and managed closely.